Personal Strengths List: 30 Examples for Job Interviews

 10. Organizational Skills

-Organizational skills are some of the most transferable job skills an employee can have.
-When you’re organized, you are able to plan, prioritize, and keep track of your work.
+Organizational skills are some of an employee's most transferable job skills.
+When you’re organized, you can plan, prioritize, and keep track of your work.

-The ability to keep your work systematic allows you to focus on a variety of projects while staying productive and efficient at the same time, which helps keep the business running smoothly and successfully.
+The ability to keep your work systematic allows you to focus on a variety of projects while staying productive and efficient, which helps keep the business running smoothly and successfully.

-Employers want to hire people who can not only maintain an organized work area, but who are also able to quickly adjust to the organized structure of their company.
+Employers want to hire people who can not only maintain an organized work area but also quickly adjust to their company's organized structure.

 11. Independent Thinker